Japan Display: History

 On August 31, 2011, Sony, Toshiba, and Hitachi agreed to a merger of their respective small-to-medium-sized LCD businesses, supported by an investment of two hundred billion yen from INCJ.
 Soon after, INCJ and Panasonic also began talks on the acquisition of one of Panasonic's factories.

-JDI has started its operation on April 1, 2012, after it had finalized the agreement between the stakeholders on November 15, 2011.
+JDI started its operation on April 1, 2012, after it had finalized the agreement between the stakeholders on November 15, 2011.

 In April 2013, Japan Display West, Japan Display Central, and Japan Display East were merged.
 In October, Taiwan Display Inc. was established.

 On March 19, 2014, the company was listed on the first section of the Tokyo Stock Exchange.

 JDI had accumulated consecutive losses since its IPO, a restructuring plan was announced in 2017, including closing down a production line in Japan and layoffs of approximately a third of its workforce.

 A newly created entity INCJ, Ltd. had become the largest shareholder of JDI with 25,29 % of total shares since September 21, 2018 as a result of a corporate split of the old INCJ.

 From 2019 onwards, the company began to actively seek further investments as its financial difficulties worsened.
 It went on to sign a memorandum of understanding to sell 49.82% of the company to Suwa Investment Holdings LLC at a sale price of US$715 million.
 Suwa was the name of a group of investors, which included the Chinese Silk Road Fund and Harvest Tech Investment Management, Taiwan's TPK Holdings, and Fubon Financial Holdings.

 On June 12, 2019, JDI disclosed that major changes are to be implemented due to sluggish sales in the Mobile Business Division.
 It announced one plant would be closed and another has suspended operation.
 A major reduction of the workforce was also planned.
 On June 27, $100 million investment was announced by Apple, boosting the stock price of JDI by 32 percent at the time.